eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

   ...
 };

-class StaticStrWriter :
+class FixedStrWriter :
   private std::array<char, 100>,
   public StrWriter {
 public:
-  StaticStrWriter() : StrWriter(data()) {}
+  FixedStrWriter() : StrWriter(data()) {}
 };
 {% endraw %}
 {% endhighlight %}

-In this pattern (which comes up often), the private base cannot be replaced by a data member because the base is constructed before the members.
+In this pattern the private base cannot be replaced by a data member because the base is constructed before the members.

 "Multiple inheritance is permitted, but multiple _implementation_ inheritance is strongly discouraged."
 The guide cites performance issues with multiple inheritance as the reason to avoid it.